Calling India’s Brightest Minds!

 About the Event

-HPCL-Mittal Energy Limited (HMEL) invites the brightest engineering minds to bring fresh thinking, bold ideas, and cutting-edge technology to solve some of the most pressing energy and sustainability challenges of our time.
+HPCL-Mittal Energy Limited (HMEL) invites the brightest minds to bring fresh thinking, bold ideas, and cutting-edge technology to solve some of the most pressing energy and sustainability challenges of our time.

 This is your opportunity to think beyond the classroom, innovate with purpose, and contribute to a brighter, greener future.